-It’s a practice known as badge engineering, not to be confused with platform sharing or joint ventures, both of which have become increasingly common in recent years.
-Some car companies have over-indulged while others know better than to mess with their branding.
+It’s a practice known as badge-engineering, not to be confused with platform sharing or joint ventures, both of which have become increasingly common in recent years.
+Some car companies have indulged heavily while others have not.

-Here we bring you more than six decades of the badge-engineered car – and you’ll see that the same car makers crop up time and again while others don’t get a mention at all.
-They’re the smart ones.
-The year mentioned references the first year of production of the second model in the family:
+Here we bring you more than six decades of the badge-engineered car – the year mentioned references the first year of production of the second model in the family:

-When Aston Martin needed to cut its average CO2 emissions across its range it hit upon the bright idea of rebadging the Toyota IQ as the Cygnet (pictured), albeit it with a few bodywork updates, an interior retrim, and a hefty price-tag.
+When Aston Martin needed to cut its average CO2 emissions across its range it hit upon the bright idea of rebadging the Toyota IQ as the Cygnet, albeit it with a few bodywork updates and an interior retrim.

 But the company seriously over-estimated demand and production was wound up after less than three years with just 786 cars built; Aston had predicted 2000 per year.
 Oops.

 British Leyland signed a deal with Honda in 1979, to collaborate on forthcoming models.